 In some cases, unsafe conditions may be created by a failure to recognize ordinances and safety codes.
 Consider, for example, businesses that have ramps that aren’t up to code or shelving that isn’t properly observable.
 These conditions should not exist because state and federal laws give clear instructions on minimum standards for safety.
 Additional safety requirements such as the proper posting of warnings, notices and hazard signs are mandated by law, and their absence could point to a failure to show adequate concern for safety.

-These type of cases, where building codes and ordinances are not complied with, are fairly easily cases to prove that the landowner was negligent.
-However, much more goes into these cases, and the laws are very complicated.
-You’ll want an experienced lawyer to help you.
+In these types of cases, where building codes and ordinances are not complied with, it is fairly easy to prove that the landowner was negligent.
+However, laws are very complicated and dealing with a lawsuit while you were injured might be overwhelming.
+You’ll want an experienced slip and fall lawyer to help you.

 In the cases of accidents that aren’t covered by codes, the business owner will have to have known the condition existed prior to the person being injured.
 This means that it is up to the plaintiff to prove that the condition was there, that they knew about it and they did not take the proper precautions or warn the injured person of the dangerous condition.

-It is the plaintiff’s responsibility to prove all of these items to prevail in the case.
+It is your responsibility to prove all of these items to prevail in the case.
 That makes it imperative that the appropriate evidence is gathered as quickly as possible.
 Please review the instructions in the next section before you call.

-- Gather names and contact information from anyone who saw the accident
+- Gather names and contact information from anyone who witnessed the accident

 - Give no statements to the property owner until you’ve spoken to your lawyer

 In many slip, trip and fall cases, the most important pieces of evidence is early photographs of the injury and the conditions that caused it.
 These pictures are best taken while still on the premises.
 This becomes extremely important because many businesses will claim that they didn’t see any substance on the floor and didn’t see you fall.